faa2025/scripts/README.md

 - `daylight_monitor.sh`
 	- Monitors the daylight status, runs periodically as a cronjob.
 If daylight is true or false, invokes or stops another script respectively (echo_camera.sh, for now).
+ 	- Requires for the Spring Boot application to be running and later an updated URL for the deployed Spring Boot application (instead of localhost:8080)
  	- Should still be scheduled with a cronjob (see the .sh file for instructions in the comments).
 - `test_trigger.sh`
 	- Can be used to manually set the TRUE/FALSE value to start/stop the inference scripts manually.